betterscientificsoftware/bssw.io/Site/CuratedContentEditorialWorkflow.md

 1. An **editorial assistant** merges the PR and marks the metadata for publication.
 The PR is moved to the *Done* column.

+# Criteria for Content

+1. **In-scope Content** ( The exact scope of relevant content will evolve as we learn about community interests. )
+   * General issues in productivity and sustainability that overlap with common challenges faced in the CSE software community.
+   * General tools for productivity and sustainability that can be widely used by CSE developers.
+   * Characterization of challenges and solutions that may be particularly valuable to the CSE community.

+1. **Highlight Connections to CSE**
+   * How the topic intersects with themes that are of particular interest to CSE, for example MPI, Fortran, C++, architectures, modeling and simulation.
+   * Why the topic could be of particular interest to CSE.

+1. **Ease of Adoption and Use**
+   * Does it address how easy or hard it is to benefit from the topic?
+   * Does it Address who would be particularly interested in the topic?

+1. **Out-of-scope Content**
+   * Narrow scope, focused on a particular CSE subcommunity.
+   * Tools, processes, and practices that have little in common with CSE.
+   * Content that is deemed incomplete or biased, as determined by the BSSW leaders.

 # Things To Consider

 1. **Setting deadlines**: Periodically, we can run a script that deletes past *milestones* and